-PSYCH 33 Personal and Social Adjustment 3 units
+Personal and Social Adjustment 3 units PSYCH 33

-54 lecture hours Transferable to CSU/UC C-ID PSY 115 Principles of personality development with emphasis on self- theories and social interaction theories.
+Principles of personality development with emphasis on self- theories and social interaction theories.
 (L)

 PSYCH 41 Lifespan Development

 Introduction to the scientific study of human development from conception to death; examines the interplay of the biological, psychological, social and cultural influences on the developing human being.
 (L)